“So then he has mercy on whomever he wills, and he hardens whomever he wills.” (Romans 9:18-23)

 Conviction Brings Repentance

 Without the convicting work of the Holy Spirit there can be no repentance and no forgiveness.
-Omitting the part of the gospel that deals with sin and judgment denies the sinner the opportunity to receive the Holy Spirit.
+Omitting the part of the gospel that deals with sin and judgment makes Christ’s sacrifice pointless.
 That is why so many conversions that take place in the comfortable “seeker friendly” confines of the modern church are suspect.
 There is nothing “friendly” about God’s wrath against sin.
 It is the task of the one who proclaims the gospel to move the sinner towards an awareness of his guilt before a holy God who condemns sin.
-Then it is up to the Holy Spirit to cut to the heart, piercing to the division of soul and of spirit, of joints and of marrow, as he discerns the thoughts and intentions of the heart (Heb 4:12), producing conviction of sin and genuine repentance.
+Then it is up to the Holy Spirit to pierce to the division of soul and of spirit, of joints and of marrow, as he discerns the thoughts and intentions of the heart (Heb 4:12), producing conviction of sin and genuine repentance.

 Faith Comes By Preaching the Word

-If salvation is a sovereign act of God, then the only way to produce true conversion is through the faithful preaching of the Word of God which is the agent through which he works.
+If salvation is a sovereign act of God, then the only way to produce true conversion is through the faithful preaching of the Word of God, which is the agent through which He works His will.
 It should involve no pressure tactics, no manipulative techniques, and no compromise of the gospel message.
-It will take time and the results will not always be immediately apparent.
-There will be gradual progress in the faith both individually and corporately, but there will be steady movement in the same direction – towards obedience to the Word of God, deeper devotion to Jesus Christ, more intimate fellowship with other believers and a profound joy and boundless gratitude for the grace and mercy of God.
+The results will not always be immediate.
+But there should be steady movement in the same direction – towards obedience to the Word of God, deeper devotion to Jesus Christ, more intimate fellowship with other believers, a profound joy and boundless gratitude for the grace and mercy of God, and a humble spirit.